rqlite/rqlite-js/docs/test/README.md

     npm run test-integrations

 during development.
 Please note that you will need a copy of rqlite running to be able to exercise these tests.
+If you need a quick way to spin up rqlite checkout the [docker image](https://hub.docker.com/r/rqlite/rqlite/) or you can use the npm command below to run a docker conatiner in the background:

+    npm run start-rqlite

+You can stop the docker container with this command:

+    npm run stop-rqlite

+You can delete the container with the following command:

+    npm run rm-rqlite

-If you need a quick way to spin up rqlite checkout the [docker image](https://hub.docker.com/r/rqlite/rqlite/).
-The integration test by default attempt to connect to a server at `http://localhost:4001`, but you can override the URL value using the `RQLITE_URL` environment variable e.g.
+The integration test by default attempts to connect to a server at `http://localhost:4001`, but you can override the URL value using the `RQLITE_URL` environment variable e.g.

     RQLITE_URL=http://10.0.0.1:4001 npm run test-integrations